In a world of economic uncertainty, it's easy to feel like achieving financial freedom is impossible.

-We get lots of questions left on the Property Update website and emailed, and for this series of 2 podcasts, I’ve selected a group of questions that relate to the end game – building a property portfolio that will give you choices in life, so let’s start with the first question which comes from Helen.
+We get lots of questions left on the Property Update website and emailed in, but today I’ve selected a group of questions that relate to the end game – building a property portfolio that will give you choices in life, so let’s start with the first question which comes from Helen.

 - With so much uncertainty between now and when I plan to retire, how do I formulate a strategic property plan?

 - Don’t know what the rules will be then, but you’ll need home, property, and cashflow investments.